Skip to main content

 The Business Law in Edinburgh Program provides McCombs BBA students with the opportunity to earn six UT credits at the prestigious University of Edinburgh.
 The school has attracted international students for over four centuries and is widely regarded as one of the most prestigious universities in the world.
 Founded in 1583, it receives over 45,000 applications each year, making it the third most popular university in the United Kingdom.

-Students will take two classes - LEB 323-Business Law and Ethics, taught by UT faculty, and Law of the European Union, taught by University of Edinburgh faculty.
+Students will take two classes - LEB 323-Business Law and Ethics, taught by UT faculty, and International Law, taught by University of Edinburgh faculty.
 They will explore the region through a series of organized cultural excursions and professional company visits.
 Past cultural excursions include trips to the Scottish Highlands and Loch Ness, Holyrood Palace and Edinburgh Castle.
 Students have also enjoyed company visits to institutions such as Scottish Parliament and the Royal Bank of Scotland.

 Quick Info